fulfillmenttools/commercetools-connector/README.md

 ## 🔁 Functionality

 The fulfillmenttools Connect app is a certified integration connector that can be used to exchange information between your _commercetools_ project and your _fulfillmenttools_ project.
 While fully customizable it is very easy to setup and deploy so you can start fulfilling orders from you e-commerce system without a complicated integration process.
+It is available in the commercetools Connect [Marketplace](https://docs.commercetools.com/merchant-center/connect).

 ### 🛒 Orders